adamrneary/restful-etl/CONTRIBUTING.md

 ## Style

 We want to keep styles simple and consistent so that anyone can drop in and out of the project seamlessly.

 * All javascript should be written in coffeescript
-* All markup should be in templates
-* All templates should be written in handlebars
+* All markup should be in templates (and all templates written in handlebars)
 * All css should be written in scss

 ## Tests

 Please make sure all pull requests include tests that fail without your new functionality and pass with it.

 * All functionality should be unit tested with mocha/chai